Pepe (footballer, born 1983) facts for kids

 |||||||||||||||||||||||||||||||

-Kepler Laveran de Lima Ferreira ComM (born 26 February 1983), known as Pepe (Brazilian Portuguese: [ˈpɛpi]), is a professional footballer who plays as a centre-back for Primeira Liga club Porto, which he captains, and the Portugal national team.
-He is widely regarded as one of the best centre-backs of his generation.
+Kepler Laveran de Lima Ferreira ComM (born 26 February 1983), known as Pepe (Brazilian Portuguese: [ˈpɛpi], European Portuguese: [ˈpɛpɨ]), is a former professional footballer who played as a centre-back.
+He is widely regarded as one of the best centre-backs of all time.

 Contents